dhellmann/pymotw/PyMOTW/sys/imports.rst

     :literal:
     :start-after: #end_pymotw_header

-As you can see here, the first directory in the search path is the home for the sample script itself.
-That is followed by a series of platform-specific paths where compiled extension modules (written in
-C) might be installed, and then the global ``site-packages`` directory is listed last.
+The first directory in the search path is the home for the sample script itself.
+That is followed by a series of platform-specific paths where compiled extension modules (written in C) might be installed, and then the global ``site-packages`` directory is listed last.

 ::